Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 **8. Installing the Islandora Webform module**

 * The IW module actually consists of three modules plus a text-based content model.
 To learn more about each IW module, you should read the README file for each one on the code distribution repo.
-* Common Mediaís code repo:
+* Common Media‚Äôs code repo:
   * github.com/commonmedia/islandora_webform.git

 **8.1.
 First of all Install and Configure the Drupal Webform module**